-As per the above guidelines, a substantial part of the Company's credit risk exposures at 31 December 2014, represented by cash balance at bank and short term deposits (i.e. exposures to Authorised Persons and Banks), are weighted at 20% in line with them being credit rated exposures.
-However, the Company's accounts receivable are Unrated and in accordance with CMA guideline carry a weighting of
+As per the above guidelines, a substantial part of the Company's credit risk exposures at 31 December 2016, represented by cash balance at bank and short term deposits (i.e. exposures to Authorised Persons and Banks), are weighted at 20% in line with them being credit rated exposures.
+However, the Company's accounts receivable are Unrated and the capital risk charge for this exposure is also calculated in accordance with CMA guidelines.